-This recipe is so easy you just throw everything into the oven and 3 hours later you have perfect Chinese pork belly with a delicious sticky sauce.
+This recipe makes perfect Chinese pork belly with a delicious sticky 5 spice sauce.

-This recipe would also work well with pork loin if you want less fat and I think chicken thighs would taste amazing in this sauce too.
-I served mine on top of white rice with edamame beans, carrots and green beans, so tasty!
+This recipe would also work well with pork loin if you want less fat and chicken thighs would taste amazing in this sauce too, just adjust baking time until the chicken is cooked through.

 Chinese 5 spice pork belly

-- 1kg pork belly strips, sliced 2cm thick
+- 1kg pork belly strips/slices, sliced 2cm thick

 - 1 cup beef stock